nathaniel-wendt/Snippets/Scripting/run-shell-script-from-menu-bar.md

-# How to run a shell script from AppleScript
+# How to run a shell script from Mac Menu bar
 1. Go to **Applications > Utilites > Script Editor** to open a new AppleScript
+2. Open **Preferences > General** and check _'Show Script menu in menu bar'_ and _'Show Computer scripts'_
-2. Choose a location for your finished script and select **New Document** to open a blank editor window.
+3. Choose a location for your finished script and select **New Document** to open a blank editor window.
 > Note: Default save location for AppleScript is `~/Library/Scripts`
-3. write `do shell script "/path/to/script.sh"` and select 'Play' to ensure the script executes as intended.
+4. write `do shell script "/path/to/script.sh"` and select 'Play' to ensure the script executes as intended.
 > Note: The script must be executable (chmod +x) to work with AppleScript
 5. Under **File Format** save as 'script' or if you want a clickable app, save as 'Application' instead.